HMS Sansovino: Post-war

 On 18 January 1946 she was in the Pacific when the Highland Brigade, carrying two thousand Indian troops, struck a mine off Singapore.
 The Sansovino, which was carrying troops of the 2nd Battalion West Yorkshire Regiment from Soerabaja, came to the aid of the stricken Highland Brigade, and took 110 Indian troops off with her landing craft.
 The Highland Brigade was subsequently towed into Singapore.
 She was returned to the Ministry of War Transport in June 1946, which returned her to Furness, Withy & Co under her original name of Empire Cutlass.
-She was returned to the US Navy in 1947 and operated by the United States Maritime Commission.
+She was returned to the United States Navy in 1947 and operated by the United States Maritime Commission.

 In 1947, she was returned to the USMC.
 On 8 October 1947, she was allocated to the Reserve Fleet and laid up in the James River, Virginia.
 In 1948, an attempt was made by China to purchase the ship, and she was renamed Hai Ou in preparation.
 Although Empire Cutlass was withdrawn from the Reserve Fleet on 29 April 1948 and delivered to Norfolk, Virginia, the sale fell through due to the outbreak of the Chinese Civil War.
 The ship was arrested as it had not been paid for.
 It was held by Dichman, Wright & Pugh awaiting disposal.
 Empire Cutlass re-entered the Reserve Fleet on 28 August 1950.
 On 21 December 1951, a recommendation was made that the ship be scrapped.
 She was reported to be slightly damaged, with repairs estimated at $35,000 and conversion costs estimated at $395,000.
 She remained in the Reserve Fleet on the James River.

 In 1960, she was sold to Taiwan, and was withdrawn from the Reserve Fleet on 27 July.
 Empire Cutlass was renamed Hai Ou, and entered service with the China Merchants Steam Navigation Co., of Taiwan.
 On 8 March 1962, Hai Ou collided with the Japanese steamship Tomoshima Maru at Kobe.
 She sailed with them until 1970, when she was sold for breaking up, being scrapped at Kaohsiung, Taiwan by 15 October 1970.